A Gromov-Witten theory for simple normal-crossing pairs without log geometry: Relative quantum cohomology

 \subsection{Universal equations}

-Absolute Gromov-Witten invariants are known to satisfy the following universal equations: string equation, divisor equation, dilaton equation, topological recursion relation (TRR), and Witten-Dijkgraaf-Verlinde-Verlinde (WDVV) equation.
+Absolute Gromov-Witten invariants are known to satisfy the following universal equations: string equation, divisor equation, dilaton equation, topological recursion relation (TRR), and Witten-Dijkgraaf-Verlinde-Verlinde (WDVV) equation (see, for example, \cite{AGV}, \cite{Tseng} for universal equations for orbifold Gromov-Witten invariants).
 It was proved in \cite{FWY} that relative Gromov-Witten invariants also satisfy these universal equations.
 Our definition of the formal Gromov-Witten invariants of infinite root stacks is taken as the limit of orbifold Gromov-Witten invariants of finite root stacks.
 It is straightforward to show that these universal equations are preserved under the limit.
 Therefore, we have the following universal equations for the formal Gromov-Witten invariants of infinite root stacks.

 Let $\vec s^0=\vec 0$, we have \begin{prop}[String equation]

 \end{prop}

 \begin{prop}[Divisor equation] For $\gamma\in H^2(X)$,